Pete Soper MBACP (Accred) (Dip Couns) AMAC 07341-907301

 How can l reach you?

-After your initial free 15 minute telephone consultation we would agree if you wanted to book a free introductory meeting.An assessment session which is 50 minutes duration would be offered thereafter where we will discuss the specific detail required and I cover how I work from an ethical standpoint and to manage and understand your expectations of counselling too.
+After your initial free 15 minute telephone consultation we would agree if you wanted to book your next meeting.An assessment session which is 50 minutes duration would be offered thereafter where we will discuss the specific detail required and I cover how I work from an ethical standpoint and to manage and understand your expectations of counselling too.

 We all unconsciously repeat familiar patterns until we make them conscious... and then work through them.